michal-szymczak-ui-developer/fluid-ui-documentation/docs/typography.md

 # Typography

-Fluid UI generates a set of font-sizes utility classes based on all spacing CSS variables defined in <code>./settings/design-tokens.scss</code>.
+Fluid UI generates a set of font-sizes utility classes like `.fs-100`, `.fs-200` and many more.

 ## CSS Variables

-Basic design tokens are defined in <code>./settings/design-tokens.scss</code>.
+Basic font sizes design tokens are defined in <code>./settings/design-tokens.scss</code>.

 ```SCSS
   --g-fs-100: 0.625rem;